 As the fourth-largest filming jurisdiction in Canada, the Calgary Region/Southern Alberta accounts for 82 per cent of all film and TV projects shot in the province.
 Because of a lack of permanent, purpose-built facilities, this region has been unable to accommodate some major projects.
 Current film soundstages (including the Currie Barracks) are being demolished to build other residential and commercial facilities.

 The Calgary Film Centre facilities would help mitigate these issues by providing permanent soundstages weather.

-• William F. White International will be the anchor tenant
+- William F. White International is the anchor tenant

 There are a number of benefits to the Calgary Film Centre.
 These benefits include: